How to boost your ecommerce sales?

 14. Add Live Chat and Intelligent Customer Care

 Live chat in websites is very important, and while simple search and track functionalities can be taken care of by an AI chat engine, you would also need human chat-help for people with more complex problems.
 Same goes for customer care.
 There should be automation scripts taking care of helping people with the usual problems, such as returns, tracking, and more, whereas human customer care officials should take over in complex scenarios.

 Referrals help bring more customers to websites without the need to spend a dime.
 And it is a scheme that can help companies get exponential growth- all by using its existing customers!
 An intelligent reward-based referral scheme can grow your eCommerce site beyond leaps and bounds.

 Verified reviews are as important as product descriptions.
 Unlike everything else, this is not something that you can just go out there and buy.
-However, if you have a reward system that gives users a point for every 10 verified review or something, not only will more people who buy products on your website, write honest reviews, but people who come searching for goods will get a better picture of what they are about to buy- this would directly boost your sales and result in lesser returns.
+However, if you have a reward system that gives users a point for every 10 verified reviews or something, not only will more people who buy products on your website, but will write honest reviews.
+People who come searching for goods will get a better picture of what they are about to buy.
+This tactic would directly boost your sales and result in lesser returns.

 - If a product is out of stock, a customer should know that on the product page itself, and not during checkout.